nathonfowlie/education.aws.developer_associate/_pages/sns.md

 - IAM policies regulat access to the SNS API.
 - SNS Access Policies, similar to S3 Bucket Policies for cross-account access to SNS topips, or allowing other service to write to an SNS topic.

+## SNS + SQS Fan Out Pattern

+- Push a message to SNS, and it will be recieved by all SQS queues that are subscribers.
+- Fully de-coupled, no data loss.
+- SQS allows data persistence, delayed processing and retries of work.
+- Easy to add more SQS subscribers over time.
+Useful for micro-services.
+- SQS Queue accesspolicy needs to allow SNS to write.
+- SNS can't send messages to SQS FIFO queues.

+## S3 Events to Multiple Queues

+- Can only have on S3 Event rule for the same event type (eg: object create) & prefix (eg: images).
+- Use Fan-out pattern to send the same S3 event to many SQS queues.